dluo96/transformer/README.md

 # The Annotated Transformer - Annotated
-The code in this (sub)package is based on [The Annotated Transformer](http://nlp.seas.harvard.edu/annotated-transformer/) by Harvard NLP.
+The code in this package is based on [The Annotated Transformer](http://nlp.seas.harvard.edu/annotated-transformer/) by Harvard NLP.
 I have further annotated the code including the following:
 - Renaming objects that I found to be unclear or confusing.
 - Adding type hinting for static type checking.